proycon/homepage/content/posts/rant-against-centralising-e-mail.md

 standards, overall interoperability and net neutrality.
 Our concern is highly political.

-I don't know what the motivations of the institutes were to adopt these solution, nor who made the decisions, but I'm sure parties like Microsoft know how to ply their wares enticingly.
+I don't know what the motivations of the institutes were to adopt this e-mail service, nor who made the decisions, but I'm sure parties like Microsoft know how to ply their wares enticingly.
 Their promise is, I would guess, most often one of *convenience* and *security*.
 For an institute, outsourcing your e-mail needs to a 3rd party who has the expertise is of course not a bad idea if you